Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 1. **Image size**

-As a general rule, the histological images should be downscaled before segmenting with ilastik.
+As a general rule, the histological images should be downscaled before segmenting with *ilastik*.
 This improves the output quality and speeds up the analysis.

-The resize factor will depend on the original size of the images and the size of the features to be extracted, and is determined by trial and error.
+The resize factor will depend on the original size of the images and the size of the features to be extracted.
+It is determined by trial and error.
 The Pixel Classification algorithm extracts image pixels based on their colour, intensity and / or texture on a scale up to 10 sigma.
 This means that the algorithm recognises edges or objects that fall within a 10 x 10 pixel window.
-For the best result, resize the images so that the objects (e.g. cells) fall within this window, but without loss of important information (e.g. small cells).
-A resize factor of 0.2 or 0.1 may be a good starting point.
+For the best result, resize the images so that the objects (for example, cells) fall within this window, but without loss of important information (for example, smaller cells).
+A resize factor of 0.2 or 0.1 is a good starting point.

 2. **File format**